 • Currency –Currency conversions are based on data from Oanda.

 • Scalability of subsystems – We assume certain subsystems and costs are not scalable for the purpose of estimating costs: things like engineering design cost, or raised floor cost, security, lighting costs, etc.

 Based on your inputs for location, capacity, density, power & cooling architecture, labor, and redundancy, the tool will show you your estimated total data center cost, and also breakdown the costs by system (i.e. power, cooling), subsystem (i.e. UPS, generator, switchgear), and by type (i.e. material, installation, engineering, etc.).
 You can make changes on the fly to see how the results are impacted.

 Take a few minutes and try out the tool; it’s great for guiding discussions around the cost implications of different tradeoffs, and it’ll help justify costs and decisions to management.
-Remember, you can also get to our full set of Schneider Electric TradeOff Tools at http://tools.apc.com.
+Check out all of the Schneider Electric data center Tradeoff Tools.
 As always, feedback on our tools is encouraged!